-You may remember my good friend Laura, who inspired those delicious Chocolate Chip Raisin Cookie Pancakes a few months ago…She’s got a nut allergy which presents some unique challenges for me, as I use nuts as a base for a lot of my recipes.
+You may remember my good friend Laura, who inspired those delicious Chocolate Chip Raisin Cookie Pancakes a few months ago…she’s got a nut allergy which presents some unique challenges for me, as I use nuts as a base for a lot of my recipes.

 We were planning to get together for dinner and I wanted to make a pie for dessert – but my usual nut crust wasn’t going to cut it!

-I’ll post the peach filling recipe and instructions in a separate post – because you could use this pie crust as a base for many recipes.
+You could use this pie crust as a base for many recipes.
 The dough rolls out perfectly, holds together beautifully, and you could easily make a double crust pie by doubling the recipe.

 Let me know what you think!

 You will need: food processor, measuring cups and spoons, spatula, liquid measuring cup, pie plate, rolling pin, parchment paper

 1/3 cup ground or milled chia seeds (black or white)

 1 tsp vanilla extract